ZenVega/unter_der_hand/README.md

 The Icons come from [lucide](https://lucide.dev/icons/target)

 ## Contribute
-We want to work with standardized commit messages -> [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) check their docs / and older comit messages
+We want to work with standardized commit messages -> [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) check their docs / and older commit messages

 If you want to add to the code, please create a new branch for your changes.
 When you are ready to submit, start a PR and assign a reviewer.
 Only approved commit should be merged.